LITHIUM POLYMER BATTERY

 a) The manufacturer’s name, trade name, or trademark or another descriptive marking by which the organization responsible for the product may be identified;

-number or the equivalent;
+b) A distinctive number or the equivalent;

 c) The electrical rating in Vdc and Ah.
 (Secondary lithium polymer batteries may be marked in Wh rather than Ah); and